Pep Guardiola: 1988–2001: Barcelona

-Guardiola returned to action the following season and Barcelona once again won La Liga, thanks largely to the performances of Rivaldo and Luís Figo.
+Guardiola returned to action the following season and Barcelona once again won La Liga.
 On 8 June 1998, Guardiola underwent surgery to try to resolve his lingering calf injury, which had caused him to miss the 1998 FIFA World Cup for Spain.
 A largely disappointing 1999–2000 season again ended in surgery, with Guardiola missing the last three months of the season with a serious ankle injury.
-Barcelona did not win any silverware during the 2000–01 season, and finished fourth place in La Liga; nonetheless they qualified for the Champions League.

 On 11 April 2001, Barcelona's captain announced his intention to leave the club after 17 years of service.
 He stated that it was a personal decision and, in part, a response to what he perceived as football heading in a new, more physical, direction.
-On 24 June 2001, Guardiola played his last match with Barça in the final game of the season against Celta de Vigo.
+On 24 June 2001, Guardiola played his last match with Barcelona in the final game of the season against Celta Vigo.
 Guardiola played 479 games in 12 seasons for the first team, winning 16 trophies.
-At the press conference after the Celta game, he said, "It's been a long journey.
+At the press conference after the Celta game, he said: "It's been a long journey.
 I'm happy, proud, happy with the way people treated me and I have made many friends.
 I cannot ask for more.
 I have had many years in the elite.
 I did not come to make history but to make my own history."
 A number of future Barcelona midfielders, including Xavi, Andrés Iniesta and Cesc Fàbregas, have hailed Guardiola as their role model and hero.